Best Cotton Yarn for Crochet (2024)

 Normally, T-shirt yarn is mostly cotton with a very small percentage of synthetic fibers, and it is kind of stretchy, just like T-shirts.

-There are a number of options to buy T-shirt yarn online.
+There are several options to buy T-shirt yarn online.
 Here are a few:

 Macrame cord is very sturdy and unlike T-shirt yarn, it does not stretch and it’s 100% cotton.
 It can be hard to crochet with cotton cord but the results are nice and sturdy!